kaubu/find-best-audio/README.md

-# find-best-elements
+# find-best-audio
-A program designed to find the best elements of a list, according to user input.
+A program designed to find the best elements of a list paired with a sound, according to user input.

+## Prerequisites
+Install `playsound` from pip.